hoangtrungnguyen1010/Library-Management/README.md

 <h5 id="demo"></h5>

 ## 3. UI and Functions

+If you want to see how this app works in practice, please visit the [Youtube video](https://youtu.be/oHA95UozHHE).

 First, make sure that you have an account (you can register an account or recover your password by clicking the buttons below).

 <img src="imgs/login.jpg">